GrandpaBond/pxt-heading/README.md

 in path-lengths.
 Knowing the axle-length then lets you compute changes of direction.
 However, only a few buggies have rotation sensors...

 A rather simpler method is just to use the compass!
-The problem is that the built-in microbit compass is fairly imprecise and seems to operate best when it is horizontal, yet most robot buggies mount it vertically.
-It also demands calibration by tilting it in every possible direction --potentially a rather awkward operation with a buggy!
+The problem is that the built-in microbit compass demands calibration by tilting it in every possible direction --potentially a rather awkward operation with a buggy!

 This ``||heading:heading||`` extension is designed to meet the need for a location-independent and orientation-independent compass, based solely on the magnetometer readings.
-It does not (yet) include tilt-compensation, so it expects the buggy to be operating on a flat surface.
+It does not (yet) include tilt-compensation, so it expects the buggy to be operating on a horizontal flat surface.

 The magnetometer does still need to be calibrated (to discover how it sees its magnetic environment), but we achieve that simply by spinning the buggy on the spot for a few rotations,